HSE-Eolang/eo_labs/README.md

 # eo_labs
 ## What this repository is for?
 With a help of this repository you will get familiar with EO programming.
-Moreover, this repository has the documentation on the language and its standard library as well as a collection of examples (see the `sandbox` directory).
+Moreover, this repository has the documentation on the language and its standard library.

 ## Table of Contents
 - [What this repository is for?](#what-this-repository-is-for)